BobNZ/PDF-Title-Imager/README.md

   **Reprocessing PDFs**

-  After processing all sub directories, Title Page JPG for `Test PDF 2.1.pdf` is deleted.
+  PDFs that already have a JPB title page are skipped. e.g. if the JPG title page for `Test PDF 2.1.pdf` was deleted only that PDF would be processed when the script is rerun as per the output below.

   `python pdftitleimager --recursive`